Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 For CISOs, the new rule means they must work with different leaders within the organization to meet the reporting requirements.
 CISOs may need to work with the General Counsel, CFO, government affairs, and other C-suite teams to ensure that they report on the correct information required to make informed decisions and that they're meeting the requirements of the disclosure rules.

-Even before a breach, it's critical to work with and build relationships with the key stakeholders across finance, legal, and other teams to ensure that when the time comes, CISOs understand what needs to be communicated and discussed with the Board and what is required to report in terms of the materiality of a specific breach.
+Even before a breach, it's critical to work with and build relationships with the key stakeholders across finance, legal, and other teams to ensure that when the time comes, CISOs understand what needs to be communicated and discussed with the Board and what is required to be reported regarding the materiality of a specific breach.

 The Effect of the SEC Rules

 The SEC rules have introduced a new level of reporting that raises a new level of transparency and forces CISOs and security leaders to collaborate with other organization leaders to ensure they are reporting on the correct information.
 Conversely, the new rules will push Boards to assess whether they are asking the right questions.
-It is essential to disclose the mandated report to ensure organizations are safe with their investors and customers.
+Disclose the mandated report to ensure organizations are safe with their investors and customers.

 Schedule a demo to learn more about our transparent cyber risk management approach.